JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     // Purr purr
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-local-variables-guide" validate="false"}
+{kotlin-runnable="true" kotlin-min-compiler-version="2.0" id="kotlin-smart-casts-k2-local-variables" validate="false"}

-#### Type checks with logical `or` operator
+#### Type checks with the logical `or` operator

 In Kotlin 2.0.0, if you combine type checks for objects with an `or` operator (`||`), a smart cast
 is made to their closest common supertype.
 Before this change, a smart cast was always made to the `Any` type.

-In this case, you still had to manually check the object type afterward before you could access any of its properties or call its functions.
+In this case, you still had to manually check the object type afterward before you could access any of its properties or
+call its functions.
 For example:

 ```kotlin
 interface Status {